 Outside, the HR-V borrows styling cues from Hondas above and below it.
 The greenhouse is a blend of the Fit and CR-V's, with a hatchback-like taper to the rear.
 Up front, the grille and front bumper designs borrow heavily from the CR-Z and the Fit, emphasizing the HR-V's compact role in the Honda showroom.

-Powering Honda's tiny 'ute is a 1.8L i-VTEC four-cylinder.
-Producing 138 horsepower at 6,500 RPM and 127 lb-ft of torque at 4,300 RPM, the small engine delivers an excellent blend of fuel economy and reliable performance.
-The 1.6L four-cylinder available elsewhere is not an option in the United States.
-Two-wheel-drive models are available with a six-speed manual transmission or an automatic, Continuously-Variable Transmission.
-Models equipped with Honda's Real-Time AWD are limited to the CVT.
+Powering Honda's tiny 'ute is a 1.8L i-VTEC four-cylinder engine.
+Producing 138 horsepower at 6,500 rpm and 127 lb-ft of torque at 4,300 rpm, the four delivers an excellent blend of fuel economy and reliable performance.
+Front-wheel drive and a continously variable transmission come standard, and Honda's Real-Time AWD system is offered at an extra cost.

 The HR-V's relationship to the Fit pays off in its flexible and practical interior.
 Honda's patented "Magic Seat” configuration carries over, giving HR-V buyers versatile passenger and cargo configurations depending on their immediate needs.
 The rear seats fold flat to expand the hatch area for large parcels, and the seat bottoms also fold up and out of the way for tall/wide cargo that needs to reside behind the driver.
 The front passenger seat also folds back nearly flat to accommodate long objects.
 The HR-V's flexible interior gives it cargo and passenger volume which rivals that of some competitors' larger CUVs.